ma-edw/book_notes/README.md

 ```

 ### Create a .env file
-Include your PostgreSQL database password and the name of the database to store the books and the information in the file
+Include your PostgreSQL database password and the name of the database to store the books in the file

 ### Run the code
 ```